marcodiversi/dwitter/README.md

 # TWITTER CLONE

-I have tried to clone twitter on rails
+I have tried to clone twitter with my tools bootstrap and ruby on rails.